nsrivastava999/nsrivastava999/README.md

 -->
 * I am an Information Technology Engg. student at Vellore Institute of Technology.🎓

-* I have experience in the field of Frontend Development, Backend Development, SQL Database, Firebase etc.💻
+* I have experience in the field of Frontend Development, Backend Development, SQL and NonSQL Databases, Firebase etc.💻

 * I am Technical Manager at Technology And Gaming CLUB - VIT Vellore.🎮